Brisppy/twitch-archiver/README.md

 1. Either download the repository via the green code button at the top of the page, or grab the latest release [here](https://github.com/Brisppy/twitch-archiver/releases/latest).
 2. Unpack the archive and enter the directory with `cd twitch-archiver`.
-2. Install [pip](https://pip.pypa.io/en/stable/installation/) if you do not already have it.
+3. Install [pip](https://pip.pypa.io/en/stable/installation/) if you do not already have it.
+4. Install Python "Build" package with `python -m pip install --upgrade build`.
-3. Build the package with `python -m build`, then install with `python -m pip install ./dist/twitch-archiver-*.tar.gz`.
+5. Build the package with `python -m build`, then install with `python -m pip install ./dist/twitch-archiver-*.tar.gz`.

 #### Installing as a Docker Container
 1. Either download the repository via the green code button at the top of the page, or grab the latest release [here](https://github.com/Brisppy/twitch-archiver/releases/latest).